Ailrk-sArchives/old-home/notes/2020-08-28-haskell-mtl-optics.md

 #### New type deriving
 Common technique being used with `mtl`.
 We already know new type is a very good way to let compiler help us differentiate two same types with different semantic meanings.
-But this is only one way of using it.
+There are other ways to use new types.

+With newtype deriving and `mtl` we can produce flattened transformer types without needing to do endless lift and return.

-An example of a virtual machine.
+An example of a stack machine.

 ```haskell
 {-# LANGUAGE GeneralizedNewtypeDeriving #-}